LivePersonInc/developer-center/pages/documents/MessagingChannels/AppleBusinessChatSDK/Overview.md

 {:start="5"}

 5. Consumer taps on the iMessage app and purchases the oven and delivery package
-6. Agent in LiveEngage can see the consumer transaction details in real time in the agent workspace customer info widget, and asks the consumer if they can help on other matters before closing the conversation
+6. Agent in Conversational Cloud can see the consumer transaction details in real time in the agent workspace customer info widget, and asks the consumer if they can help on other matters before closing the conversation
 7. Agent manager generates a report that looks at the weekly/monthly transaction details (values and product details) per skill/per agent, and attributes incremental conversation lift to the LE conversation

 Path B: